syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Report-DataSources.md

 ---
 layout: post
-title: Report DataSources
+title: Report DataSources | Syncfusion
 description: report datasources
 platform: aspnet-core
 control: ReportViewer
 documentation: ug
 ---

-# Report DataSources
+## Report DataSources

 The ReportViewer has support to add data sources to ReportViewer for RDLC reports at runtime.
 You can add SQL Server DataSources to ReportViewer.
 The ReportViewer has `dataSources` property that is the list of ReportDataSource type to add collection of DataSources to it.
 You can add DataSources through Web API.